-The game, which will be televised on MLB Network and streamed online at MLB.com, will feature several players projected to go toward the top of the 2020 Draft, including many who stood out in the inaugural Prospect Development Pipeline League, which concluded with the High School All-Star Game in Cleveland on Saturday.
+The game, which will be televised on MLB Network and streamed online at MLB.com, will feature several players projected to go toward the top of the 2020 Draft, including many who stood out in the inaugural Prospect Development Pipeline League, which concluded with the High School All-Star Game in Cleveland.

 Robert Hassell, an outfielder from Independence (Thompson’s Station, Tenn.)
 High School, and Mick Abel, a right-hander from Jesuit (Portland, Ore.)
 High School, are just two of the many talented prospects who will be on display.
 Hassell was arguably the best player in the PDP League, as he hit .385/.467/.654 and stole four bases.
 Abel struck out 11 batters over eight innings and showed off three solid pitches -- a fastball that ran up to 95 mph, a slider and a changeup.